ichirokira/QuantumMachineLearningForImageLibrary/README.md

 LR = 0.001 # Learning rate
 LOG_DIR = "./results/{}_{}_{}_{}/".format(ENCODER, TRANSFORMATION, DATASET, NUM_BLOCKS) # log directory
-LOG_GRADIENTS = False # Whether log the gradient details or not
+LOG_GRADIENTS = False # Whether log the gradient details or not LOG_OUTPUT_VALUES = True # Whether log the measurement output of each qubit or not

 ```
 ## Current Support